Relocating from the West Coast

 Three things change when you move here

-- Your equity is the down payment.
-Years of West-Coast appreciation mean many movers arrive with serious equity.
+- Years of West-Coast appreciation mean many movers arrive with serious equity.
 Here that equity often covers a large down payment, or buys a home outright, which changes your monthly cost completely.

-- Lower price per square foot.
-North Texas simply costs less per square foot than coastal metros, so the same money buys more house, more land, and usually newer construction.
+- North Texas simply costs less per square foot than coastal metros, so the same money buys more house, more land, and usually newer construction.

 The translation